Ruzsel/E-commerce-Transaction-Data-Analysis-Using-PostgreSQL/README.md

 ALTER COLUMN is_net SET DATA TYPE integer USING CASE WHEN is_net THEN 1 ELSE 0 END;
 ```
 ## Selected Columns for Export to Google Looker Studio
-The query selects specific columns from our database, which we intend to export as a CSV file for utilization in Google Looker Studio.
+The query selects specific columns from our database, which i intend to export as a CSV file for utilization in Google Looker Studio.
 These columns are carefully chosen to facilitate insightful visualizations and analyses within the Looker environment.

 ```sql
 SELECT order_detail.id, order_detail.customer_id, order_detail.sku_id, order_detail.payment_id,